 The endoscopically removal of a spinal cord tumor is possible in the Zurich Neurosurgery Department in a microsurgical procedure.
 Computer-assisted monitoring accompanies the surgical procedure also to achieve the most precise process and an optimal result.

-Treatments in the spinal cord are also among PD Dr. Kockro's area of expertise.
-PD Dr. Kockro is an experienced surgeon, especially in the field of herniated discs and narrowed spinal canals.
+Treatments in the spinal cord are also among Prof. Dr Kockro's area of expertise.
+Prof. Dr Kockro is an experienced surgeon, especially in the field of herniated discs and narrowed spinal canals.
 Whenever possible, all interventions are carried out minimally invasive; the spectrum ranges up to the use of artificial discs (disc prostheses).

 Spinal canal stenosis